jmonlong/epipopsv/README.md

 The necessary data has been deposited on [FigShare](https://figshare.com/s/20dfdedcc4718e465185).
 Depending on the analysis, you might not need to download all the data.

-The easiest way to download all the data (1.5 GB) and unzip it in the `data` folder.
+Still, the easiest way is to download all the data (1.5 GB) and unzip it in the `data` folder.

 Soon, we will prepare different packs that will be downloadable with: